polyake/scaging/README.md

 * requirements.txt

 ### Data
-The single-cell clocks and all relevant data can be found on Zenodo: 10.5281/zenodo.10405106
+The single-cell clocks and all relevant data can be found at https://zenodo.org/records/10405106

 ### Pipeline
 1. Single-cell gene expression data has to be in a *./Data* folder in the form of an AnnData object, named *local.h5ad* <br />